 The overall stance of the bike is aggressive and signifies speed, excitement and power.
 In terms of riding posture, the NS160 has a slightly more committed riding posture when compared to its rival, the TVS Apache RTR 160 4V, thanks to its rear-set footpegs and clip-on handlebars.
 Hence, touring on this bike could get a bit tiring.

 The Bajaj Pulsar NS160 measures in at 2012mm long, 803.5mm wide and 1060mm high.
 Ground clearance stands at 176mm, while its wheelbase is around 1363mm.

 Built on a perimeter frame, the NS160 rides on telescopic forks and a Nitrox monoshock at the rear.
 The aforementioned setup enables the rider to push the bike around corners and on a straight line with confidence.
 Daily commutes and pothole-ridden roads aren’t an issue either as the bike is perfectly set up to handle them.
 On the braking front, the NS160 gets a single 240mm disc with ABS at the front and a 130mm drum unit at the rear, both of which provide a strong and progressive bite.
 Unfortunately, the NS160 misses out on a rear disc and ABS.
 Its 17-inch alloys wheels come wrapped in 80/100-section front and 110/80-section rear tyres.

 Safety and Features

-Though the Bajaj Pulsar NS160 misses out on a rear disc and ABS, its braking setup works quite well and provides ample support to bring the bike to a halt.
+The Bajaj Pulsar NS160's braking setup works quite well and provides ample support to bring the bike to a halt.
 Additionally, the bike now comes with single-channel ABS which should further improve its braking power.